Van Life Road Trip: Complete First-Timer's Guide 2026

-Plan your first van life adventure road trip in 2026: van conversion basics, solar setup, route planning, stealth camping, budget breakdown, and top US routes.
+Plan your first van life road trip in 2026.
+Van selection, solar setup, stealth camping, budget breakdown ($69-91/day), and the 5 best US routes.

 This post may contain affiliate links.
 Disclosure

-This guide is for the first-time van trip planner — someone who is considering converting a vehicle or renting a converted van for a road trip of 2 weeks to 3 months.
-We cover van selection and conversion basics, the solar electrical system that makes off-grid living practical, route planning philosophy, stealth camping strategy, a complete budget breakdown, and the five best van life routes in the American West and East.
-Updated for 2026 with current pricing and availability.
+This guide is for the first-time van trip planner — someone considering converting a vehicle or renting a converted van for a road trip of 2 weeks to 3 months.
+We cover van selection and conversion basics, solar electrical systems, route planning philosophy, stealth camping strategy, a complete budget breakdown, and the five best van life routes in the US.

 Van Selection: What to Buy and Why